 Conducting a Competency-Based Interview

 Interviews should be based on candidates’ transferable skills and willingness to learn, rather than their past experiences.
-Many ex-offenders who possess the right skills and competencies for your job opening might not have direct experience in the role or might have a considerable employment gap due to their incarceration.
-An employer conducts these interviews when they know exactly what they are looking for in an ideal candidate and has a list of pre-set skills that candidates must meet, regardless of their previous work experiences.
+Many ex-offenders who possess the right skills and competencies for your job opening might not have direct experience in the role.
+Moreover, they might have a considerable employment gap due to their incarceration.
+An employer conducts these interviews when they know exactly what they are looking for in an ideal candidate.
+Employers have a list of pre-set skills that candidates must meet, regardless of their previous work experiences.

 Assessing Charges Fairly and Lawfully